-Studies that used the variations of Rome criteria to define therapy resistant constipation refractory constipation.
-One study implemented the Rome IV criteria without specifying a duration, [22] four (4) studies employed the Rome III/IV criteria with a specific duration.
-[34, 35, 38, 61] Three (3) studies employed Rome III criteria [42, 43, 59] and one study used Rome IV criteria [49] with specific duration.
-Among the studies that established a duration, some considered a period of 6 months or longer, [42, 43] one study used a period of 12 months, [59] while others required the fulfilment of the Rome III/IV criteria for a minimum of 3 months of treatment.
-[24, 49] It is evident that researchers look upon the Rome process to have a definition for medically unresponsive constipation.
+Studies that used the variations of Rome criteria to define therapy-resistant constipation

+The Rome criteria do not provide a clear definition for therapy-resistant constipation.
+However, we found that a notable proportion of studies (10 out of 47) have used the Rome criteria to describe refractory constipation.
+One study implemented the Rome IV criteria without specifying a duration,22 four studies employed the Rome III/IV criteria with a specific duration.^{34'35 38 61} Three studies employed Rome III criteria^{42 43 59} and one study used Rome IV criteria49 with specific duration.
+Among the studies that established a duration, some considered a period of 6 months or longer,^{42 43} one study used a period of 12 months59 while others required the fulfilment of the Rome III/IV criteria for a minimum of 3 months of treatment.^{24 49} It is evident that researchers look on the Rome process to have a definition for medically unresponsive constipation.
 This reinforces the importance of having a clear and consistent definition for medically refractory constipation in future iterations of the Rome criteria to ensure the high quality and validity of research findings on childhood constipation as well as optimal care for those with severe unresponsive constipation.